ritagrunberg/ParasiteCommunityTrajectory/README.md

 # ParasiteCommunityTrajectory
-Data and analyses used in 'History of host exposure to symbionts alters parasite community assembly'
+Data and analyses used in 'Host exposure to symbionts and ecological drift generate divergence in parasite community assembly'

 Data files included:
 1. Outplant2019_infection.csv: longitudinal infection data for each outplant